-Check out these top 8 resources that are available to you so that you can get the help that you are after and progress with your family history research.
+Check out these top 8 resources that are available to you.
+Here you can get the help that you are after and progress with your family history research.

 What are these forums and message boards?

-There will come a time when you will need help tracing your family history.
+There will come a time when you will need help to trace your family history.

-It is inevitable that we will hit a brick wall or we are not quite sure how to search a site or how to use a software program.
+We will inevitably hit a brick wall.
+Or maybe we are not quite sure how to search a site, or how to use a software program.

 Who or where do you turn to?